-tribute to the worlds most famous and popular celtic punk band The Dropkick Murphys. recorded by the best celtic, punk, hardcore and Oi! bands in Russia and Ukraine!
+Tribute album to the worlds most famous and popular Celtic-Punk band The Dropkick Murphys.
+Recorded by the best Celtic, Punk, Hardcore and Oi! bands from Russia and Ukraine!

 As you would expect the album is dominated by celtic punk bands and several of these deserve to be internationally famous but other musical styles are represented too giving the album a real feel of what’s currently going on in the Russian/Eastern music scene.